QuBenhao/LeetCode/problems/problems_2779/problem.md

 # 2779.
-Maximum Beauty of an Array After Applying Operation
+Maximum Beauty of an Array After Applying Operation [Rating: 1638.41]

 <p>You are given a <strong>0-indexed</strong> array <code>nums</code> and a <strong>non-negative</strong> integer <code>k</code>.</p>